vuctureJava/Player-Rewards/README.md

 # 💎  Player Rewards

 Rewards is a simple and intuitive **GUI** made with **Skript** for Minecraft servers.
 It allows players to open a GUI and quickly claim their rewards for playing, and other reasons.
+Alongside with a built in 1 hour cooldown.

 Created by **vucture**